ethnh/ethnh/README.md

 Focus on universal design principles ensuring usability for all, with features for exporting data and leaving the platform without losing content or functionality.

 Canary Alerts:
 Introduce a canary feature allowing users to set periodic signals indicating they are active and safe.
 If the canary expires (e.g., no activity or manual renewal), it automatically alerts their contact list and followers of the expiration.
-Alerts can include optional pre-set messages, escalation levels, or next steps, ensuring a balance of security and privacy for critical situations.

 Collaboration and Sharing:
 Emphasizing global collaboration where knowledge, resources, and ideas are openly shared for the benefit of all, rather than being restricted by patents, secrecy, or proprietary constraints.